 You can also use Mailmodo’s easy-to-use CTR calculator to calculate your CTR instantly.

-5. Spam Complaint Rate
+5. Spam complaint rate

-What it is: The spam complaint rate is the percentage of recipients who marked your email as spam out of the total emails delivered.
+The spam complaint rate is the percentage of recipients who marked your email as spam out of the total emails delivered.
 It reflects how often your recipients view your emails as being irrelevant.

 How it's calculated: Divide the number of spam complaints on your emails by the total number of emails delivered in the campaign.
 Multiply this figure by 100 to get the spam complaint rate.
 Here’s the formula to calculate it.

-6. Unsubscribe Rate
+6. Unsubscribe rate

-What it is: The unsubscribe rate is the percentage of recipients who unsubscribed from your email list after receiving your email.
+The unsubscribe rate is the percentage of recipients who unsubscribed from your email list after receiving your email.
 It helps you to understand how many people may have low interest and satisfaction in your emails and choose to stop receiving them.

 How it's calculated: Divide the number of unsubscribe requests that you have received by the number of emails that were delivered.
 Multiply this outcome by hundred to get the unsubscribe rate.
 Here’s the formula to calculate it.